maxemil/PhyloMagnet/docs/contents/installation.rst

 =========================================
 Nextflow
 --------
-To run PhyloMagnet, you will need to install `Nextflow <https://www.nextflow.io/>`_, a pipeline execution framwork.
+To run PhyloMagnet, you will need to install `Nextflow <https://www.nextflow.io/>`_, a pipeline execution framework.
 This is however quite simple:

 .. code-block:: bash